-So, what is an Alternative Spring Break (ASB) trip?
+What is an Alternative Breaks (AB) trip?

-Why participate in ASB?
+Why participate in AB?

 Who can go on these trips?

 Longwood University is committed to providing access to all Longwood students who wish to participate; however, space is limited due to the popularity of the experience.
 ASB now uses an application process to select participants.